mllam/neural-lam/README.md

 mamba activate neural-lam

 # Run the preprocessing/training scripts
+# (don't execute preprocessing scripts at the same time as training)
 sbatch slurm_train.sh

 # Run the evaluation script and generate plots and gif for TQV
-# (don't execute preprocessing scripts at the same time as training)
+# (by default this will use the pre-trained model from `wandb/example.ckpt`)
 sbatch slurm_eval.sh

 ```